Boss of All Bosses

-Boss of All Bosses is the second solo studio album by American rapper Slim Thug from Houston, Texas.
-It was released on March 24, 2009, by his Boss Hogg Outlawz label, distributed by E1 Music.
-The album features guest appearances from Mannie Fresh, Z-Ro, Mike Jones, Scarface and UGK, while the production on the album was primarily handled by Mr. Lee, along with several producers, including Jim Jonsin, Mr. Rogers, and Bigg Tyme, among others.
+Boss of All Bosses is the second studio album by American rapper Slim Thug.
+It was released through his Boss Hogg Outlawz label, distributed by E1 Music, on March 24, 2009.
+The album features guest appearances from Mannie Fresh, Z-Ro, Mike Jones, Scarface, and UGK, while the production on the album was primarily handled by Mr. Lee, along with several record producers, including Jim Jonsin, Mr. Rogers, and Bigg Tyme, among others.

 Upon its release, the album was met with generally favorable reviews from music critics and publications.
 Boss of All Bosses debuted at number 15 on the US Billboard 200, selling 32,000 copies in its first week.

 Singles

 The album's lead single, titled "I Run" was released on November 11, 2008.
 The song features guest vocals from American hip hop recording artist Yelawolf, with a production on the song being handled by Jim Jonsin.
 This song contains a sample of the chorus, of which was based on the song "I Ran (So Far Away)" performed by A Flock of Seagulls, but with different lyrics ("I run the streets all night and day").

 The album's second single, "Thug" was released on November 17, 2009.
 The song was produced by Mr. Lee.